PURPOSE OF JOB CLASS (NATURE OF WORK)

 Two (2) years of the General Experience must have been in a lead capacity overseeing DNA activities of professional forensic science laboratory personnel.

-Note: For State Employees, this is interpreted at the level of Forensic Science Examiner 2.
+NOTE: For state employees this experience is interpreted at the level of Forensic Science Examiner 2.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED